 Persistence is a memory effect in the instrument detectors, leaving a weak positive image that decays exponentially over time.
 The strength of the image is related to the brightness of the source that illuminated the detector.
 The physical mechanism causing persistence is thought to be the trapping of a small number of photoelectrons in the detector substrate, which are then released over time after the illumination has ceased (Regan et. al. 2012).
 This slow release manifests as a weak latent image that decays with time.

 Because the effect depends on the previous illumination of the detector, it is hard to characterize and correct in a given observation.
 The impact on precision photometric measurements is most severe when observing a very faint target in the same detector region that previously held a very bright source.
 It will pose less of a problem for lengthy continuous observations of bright targets at a fixed detector location.
-Because TSO observations are predominantly targeting bright objects—to maximize SNR over time—many TSO observations are expected to monitor the generation of persistence over time.
+Because TSO observations are predominantly targeting bright objects—to maximize SNR over time—TSOs requiring the highest precision may need to monitor and correct for persistence during their data processing.

 Whilst the impact of persistence on JWST time-series observations will depend on the observing mode, the target brightness and the observing strategy, detector modeling and testing will help define mitigation strategies or pipeline correction steps.
-Leisenring et al. (2016) provide detailed study results for the NIRCam detectors.
+Leisenring et al. (2016) provide detailed results for the NIRCam detectors.
 Analysis of the effect for the MIRI detectors has shown multiple time decay constants, which makes characterization challenging; based on testing experience, the time between visits (timescales of minutes) should allow for any persistent images to decay to <1% of their initial levels.
-However the effect will require further characterisation after launch.
+However the effect will require further characterization during Cycle 1.

 Intra-Pixel Gain Variations and High-Precision Photometry with the Infrared Array Camera (IRAC)

 Leisenring, J. M., et al. 2016, Proc.
 SPIE, 9915, 99152N